Comprehensive AML Compliance terminology

 6. EDD (Enhanced Due Diligence): A more thorough and detailed level of scrutiny applied by financial institutions during the customer onboarding process or ongoing monitoring.
 This approach is typically implemented when dealing with higher-risk customers or transactions.

-18. Wire Transfer: Electronic transfer of funds from one financial institution to another, often subject to AML regulations, especially for international transactions.
+23. Wire Transfer: Electronic transfer of funds from one financial institution to another, often subject to AML regulations, especially for international transaction.

 See our useful websites page too.